jonbro/IKON-COLONIZE/README.md

 TODO:
 =====

-- game over screen
+x game over screen
-- balance the towers to be beatable (should spend longer burning down the creeps, prioritize targets based on distance)
-- add abilities to the players
-- have an xp counter for the players
+- recharge within your towers radius x balance the towers to be beatable (should spend longer burning down the creeps, prioritize targets based on distance) x add abilities to the players x have an xp counter for the players
 - make it so that you can't escape the lanes (put in walls)